The DESI Y1 RR Lyrae catalog II: The metallicity dependency of pulsational properties, the shape of the RR Lyrae instability strip, and metal rich RR Lyrae: The edges of the RR Lyrae instability strip

-A number of previous studies have empirically estimated the effective temperature at the red-horizontal branch (RHB) boundary where the onset of convection suppresses stellar pulsations. \citet{Preston2006}, for instance, analyzed the temperature distribution of 24 field metal-poor ([Fe/H] $<-2$\,dex) red horizontal-branch stars and six of these stars in the very metal-poor globular cluster M15, combined with globular cluster RRL data, to infer the \teff\ of the fundamental red edge of the metal-poor RRL instability strip of $\sim6310\pm150$\,K. Later, \citet{For2010} performed a similar comparison between non-variable HB stars and RRLs in the range $-2.5<$ [Fe/H] $<-0.8$ and found an RHB boundary at $\sim5900$\,K, showing that their lower metallicities translate into a lower \teff\ at the red edge of the instability strip than that of \citet{Preston2006}, in good agreement with the results of \citet{Hansen2011} using two extremely metal-poor RRLs ([Fe/H]$<-2.5$). \citet{For2011} used 2300 high-resolution spectra of 11 field RRab stars with $-2.0<$[Fe/H]$<-1.0$ to estimate the position of the instability strip red-edge to lie at $6280\pm30$\,K, similar to the results of \citet{Preston2006}, although a more metal-rich sample was used in the latter case.
-Based on large number statistics, we estimate a RHB boundary in the range [5956, 6079]\,K for inner halo field stars and [5940, 6076]\,K for [Fe/H] $\sim2.0$\,dex.
-Thus, our results are more consistent with those of \citet{For2010} and \citet{Hansen2011}.
-This is also the case for our RHB limit estimation from our Draco-only sample.
+A number of previous studies have empirically estimated the effective temperature at the red-horizontal branch (RHB) boundary where the onset of convection suppresses stellar pulsations \citep[see e.g.,][]{Preston2006,For2010,For2011,Hansen2011}. \citet{Preston2006}, for instance, analyzed the temperature distribution of 24 field metal-poor ([Fe/H] $<-2$\,dex) red horizontal-branch stars and six of these stars in the very metal-poor globular cluster M15, combined with globular cluster RRL data, to infer the position of the fundamental red edge of the metal-poor RRL instability strip at $\sim6310\pm150$\,K. Later, \citet{For2011} used 2300 high-resolution spectra of 11 field RRab stars with $-2.0<$[Fe/H]$<-1.0$ to estimate the position of the instability strip red-edge to lie at $6280\pm30$\,K, similar to the results of \citet{Preston2006}, although a more metal-rich sample was used in the latter case.
+Based on large number statistics and our arbitrary definition of the instability strip edges, we estimate a RHB boundary in the range [6020, 6080]\,K for halo field stars.
+The origin of this discrepancy warrants further investigation with larger RRL samples with known \teff, improved \teff\ corrections and uncertainties, and tighter constraints on the evolutionary state of individual stars.

-Lastly, we note in passing that \citet{Gillet2013} recognized that RRab exhibiting Blazhko modulation are preferentially located near the blue-edge of the RRL fundamental-mode instability strip (as opposed to non-Blazhko RRab often found closer to the redder edge of fundamental-mode pulsation).
-We identify the investigation of the location of Blazhko vs non-Blazhko RRab in the HR diagram as a direct application of the DESI Y1 RRL catalog, but a detailed analysis of this science case is beyond the scope of this paper.
+Lastly, we note in passing that \citet{Gillet2013} recognized that RRab exhibiting Blazhko modulation are preferentially located near the blue-edge of the RRL fundamental-mode instability strip (as opposed to non-Blazhko RRab often found closer to the red edge of the instability strip).
+We identify the investigation of the location of Blazhko vs non-Blazhko RRab in the HR diagram as a direct application of the DESI Y1 RRL catalog, which would also require a thorough photometric study of the complete sample.
+We note, however, that a detailed analysis of this specific science case is not possible with {\it Gaia} data alone and is beyond the scope of this paper.